 2.2 Experimental animals and treatments

-Six‐week‐old male and female pathogen-free adult male C57BL/6 J mice (18-22g) were obtained from Center for Experimental Animals at Guizhou Medical University (Guiyang, China) with the National Animal Use License number （SYXK(贵)2023-0002）.Mice were maintained in a regulated environment (22±1 °C) with a 12 h: 12 h light: dark cycle, and were fed standard chow diet.
+Six‐week‐old male and female pathogen-free adult male C57BL/6 J mice (18-22g) were obtained from Center for Experimental Animals at Guizhou Medical University (Guiyang, China) with the National Animal Use License number (SYXK(Gui)2023-0002)（SYXK(贵)2023-0002）.Mice were maintained in a regulated environment (22±1 °C) with a 12 h: 12 h light: dark cycle, and were fed standard chow diet.
 All animal studies followed standard settings approved by the Experimental Animal Research Committee of Guizhou Medical University and conformed to internationally accepted ethical standards (Guide for the Care and Use of Laboratory Animals).
 All efforts were made to minimize the numbers of animals used and ensure minimal suffering.

 The mice were divided into two groups with 30 mice per group (15 males and 15 females).